aero-don/lifeway-code-challenge/README.md

 * Linux/Mac: `./gradlew run`
 * Windows: `gradlew.bat run`

+The application REST endpoint accepts an HTTP POST request at the following URL: [http://localhost:8787/words/](http://localhost:8787/words/)

-The application includes OpenAPI support and the Swagger UI can be accessed with the following URL: [http://localhost:8787/swagger-ui/](http://localhost:8787/swagger-ui/)
+The application includes OpenAPI support and the Swagger UI can be accessed at following URL: [http://localhost:8787/swagger-ui/](http://localhost:8787/swagger-ui/)

 ### Test

-May need to execute [clean](#clean) to re-run tests.
+For tests, the application is configured to serve up the REST endpoint on port 8887.

 * Linux/Mac: `./gradlew test`
 * Windows: `gradlew.bat test`

+Execute [clean](#clean) to re-run tests.

+See [build](#build) for location of test results.

 ### Documentation